 - Correction of automatic enrollment errors: Permit employers to correct automatic enrollment and automatic escalation errors within 9½ months after the end of the plan year.

 - Coverage of part-time employees: Require plans to permit employees who work at least 500 hours per year for three years to participate in a 401(k).

 - 401(k) nondiscrimination safe harbor: Eliminate the 10% cap on automatic escalation of participant contribution rates in safe harbor 401(k)s.

 - Consolidation of DC plan notices: Permit various notices required under ERISA and the Internal Revenue Code (for example, qualified default investment alternative and participant fee and investment notices) to be delivered in a single notice."

 As with any in Washington, it’s always hard to say.
 It is, however, refreshing to see the QLAC coming front and center into the retirement.
-We’ll continue to keep our newsletter subscribers up to speed as things unfold.

 At Blueprint Income, we offer QLACs from more than 15 top rated insurance companies.
 Click below to get real-time personalized quotes, where you can compare options offered from different insurers on an apples-to-apples basis.

 From there, you'll get access to our annuity guides, team of specialists to help you analyze your retirement finances and walk you through the application process.